mathur-nitish/mathur-nitish/README.md

 ### Hello there 👋
 - 🔭 I’m currently working at Zetrance XR as a Software Developer
 - Role : VR Software Developer
-- 🌱 I’m currently into XR and Machine Learning
+- 🌱 I’m currently into Virtual Reality and Machine Learning
 - 💬 Ask me about Game Development and Machine Learning
 - Connect with me at https://www.linkedin.com/in/nitish-mathur-85228922a/